toUpperCase78/tiobe-index-ratings/README.md

 **April 2021:** Added `Fortran` ratings to all index ratings; a new dataset that contains individual ratings for top 20 in April 2021.

 **May 2021:** Added new dataset that contains individual ratings for top 20 in May 2021; updated dataset that stores all index ratings to include May 2021.

+**June 2021:** Added new dataset that contains individual ratings for top 20 in June 2021; updated dataset that stores all index ratings to include June 2021.

+**July 2021:** Added new dataset that contains individual ratings for top 20 in July 2021; also updated dataset that stores all index ratings to include July 2021.